jojozhuang/jojozhuang.github.io/_posts/2017-08-16-building-web-application-with-react.md

 };
 ```
 ### 2.6 Server
-Create a folder named 'tools' and create a file named 'server.js'.
+Create file '`tools/server.js`'.
+We setup a web server with `express`.
 This server will serve our app at port `12090`.
 ```javascript
 import express from 'express';
 import webpack from 'webpack';